sanevec/sumo_snvc/README.md

 cd simulation
 ../bin/sumo-gui -c cs_example/simulation.sumocfg
 ```
-To use the charging add-on capabilities, it is required to launch the simulation from a Python script and control every step using TraCI.
+To use the charging add-on capabilities and get the log information, it is required to launch the simulation from a Python script and control every step using TraCI.
 A Python virtual environment is required to launch the simulation.
 Instructions to create it (outside of the project folder):
 ```bash
 python3 -m venv venv-sumo
 source venv-sumo/bin/activate